MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/subdatasheetname-property.md

 ---

-# SubdatasheetName Property
+# SubdatasheetName property

 **Applies to:** Access 2013 | Access 2016

 You can use the **SubdatasheetName** property to specify or determine the table or query that is bound to the subdatasheet.

 > [!NOTE]
 > The **SubdatasheetName** property applies only to tables and queries within a Microsoft Access database.

 ## Setting

 The **SubdatasheetName** property in a string expression representing the name of the table or query bound to the subdatasheet.

 The easiest way to set the **SubdatasheetName** property is by using a table's property sheet.
 You can set this property by using Visual Basic.

 To set the **SubdatasheetName** property by using Visual Basic, you must first either:

 - Set the property in table Design view.

 - Create the property by using the DAO **CreateProperty** method.

 ## See also